-Peter also represents companies in the clean energy arena, helping companies in the wind, solar, biogas, and electric vehicle sectors to develop projects and exploit new markets.
-In 2008, Peter conceived and helped form the Battery Electric Vehicle Coalition which advocates for legislation to level the playing field for electric vehicles.
+Pete has represented several clean technology companies including energy storage companies and electric vehicle companies, seeking to develop projects and explore new markets.
+In 2008, he conceived and helped form the Battery Electric Vehicle Coalition, which successfully advanced federal legislation creating a federal investment tax credit for electrical vehicle charging infrastructure to level the playing field for electric vehicles.

-Outside the office, Peter is an active member of the greater-Philadelphia community.
-He helped secure passage of three open space public questions in 1998, 2005, and 2006, which created stable funding sources for preserving open spaces, farms, historic sites, and recreational areas in Camden County, N.J.
-He chairs Camden County's Open Space Advisory Committee, which since 1999 has preserved more than 2,000 acres of farmland and open space.
-He served on Pennsylvania Governor Edward Rendell's transportation transition team.
-He is a board member of the New Jersey Conservation Foundation, the state's oldest land conservation organization.
+Outside the office, Pete is active in several civic engagements in the Greater Philadelphia community.
+He helped secure passage of three open space public referendum questions in 1998, 2005, and 2006, which created stable funding for preserving open spaces, farms, historic sites, and recreational areas in Camden County, N.J.
+From 1999 to 2013, he chaired Camden County's Open Space Advisory Committee, which has preserved more than 2,000 acres of farmland and open space.
+He recently served on New Jersey Governor Phil Murphy's environmental and energy transition committee where he developed a set of policy recommendations to address climate change.
+He is a board member of the Hawk Mountain Sanctuary Association, a conservancy dedicated to protecting birds of prey through raptor conservation science and education.
+He is a former board member of the New Jersey Conservation Foundation, the state's oldest land conservation organization.

-Peter earned his Bachelor of Arts from the University of New Hampshire in 1986 and his J.D. from George Washington University Law School in 1990.
+Pete earned his Bachelor of Arts from the University of New Hampshire in 1986, where he was a member of the varsity soccer team.
+He received his J.D. from George Washington University Law School in 1990.